This post has partner links that I may receive compensation for at no cost to you. Thank you!

 There are three options for driving between San Francisco & Los Angeles, depending on how much time you have for the journey.
 Following the 101 is the middle speed option, taking a somewhat less direct route through the small cities of central California.
 These cities make for nice weekend getaways or stopovers along the way.
 On a trip from San Francisco to San Diego & back, I stopped for a few nights in various cities along the 101.
 On the final evening of my trip, I visited Atascadero, which is about halfway between San Francisco & Los Angeles.
 It’s a cute little city with a small downtown with several wine bars, art galleries, restaurants, and craft breweries.
 I was pleasantly surprised by how charming it was, particularly the gorgeous city hall & sunken gardens, which I walked through in between visiting breweries.
 Here’s where you can find the best craft beer in Atascadero, California.

-The best craft beer in Atascadero
+The best breweries in Atascadero

 Tent City Beer Company